Cyber-Labs/Cyber-Labs-Get-Started/machine-learning.md

 * Convolutional Neural Networks Course: [Stanford Course 231n](http://cs231n.stanford.edu) is a quite popular course, and has a lot of useful content.
 You will chiefly learn convolutional neural networks \(as the course name suggests\), but the course covers sequence models and generative models as well.

+* [3Blue1Brown](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) is a YouTube playlist which will help with intuitive understanding and visualization.

 * A very good [Book on neural networks](http://neuralnetworksanddeeplearning.com/).

 * **Fast.ai's** [Deep Learning for Coders](http://course.fast.ai/) course gets you down to implementing deep learning applications using TensorFlow and their own `fast.ai` library.